 The sheath of a rope is the outer weave that is visible to the naked eye.
 The job of the sheath is to handle smoothly and protect the core, which runs along the center of the rope and is responsible for bearing the load.
 An ideal core will catch a lot of falls while still maintaining its elasticity.

 It’s worth noting that not all sheaths and cores are created equal.
 Some ropes have more bulk in the sheath to resist abrasion—if your local crag features particularly rough rock, look for a rope with a higher sheath-to-core ratio, also expressed as the sheath percentage (most are in the 30 to 40% range).
 In addition, depending on a sheath’s weave or design, we see a lot of variation in terms of durability and hand feel.
-Where possible, we address these observations in the write-ups above.
+Where possible, we address these observations in our write-ups above.

-One thing worth noting is the development of Unicore technology, which for the first time has managed to unite the sheath and core of ropes.
-Although Beal was the innovator, similar concepts are now being adopted by most major rope manufactures: Edelrid has their LinkTec and Maxim their Platinum rope, for example.
+One thing worth noting is the development of Unicore technology, which, for the first time, has managed to unite the sheath and core of ropes.
+Although Beal was the innovator, similar concepts are now being adopted by most major rope manufacturers: Edelrid has their LinkTec and Maxim their Platinum rope, for example.
 In our opinion, this technology offers game-changing resilience to coreshots and sharp edges and provides an extra level of assurance, especially for single lines (a pretty convincing video can be found here).
 We've been really impressed by Unicore, and it's no coincidence it’s featured in a number of our top ropes, including the Beal Opera.

 Bi-Pattern / Middle Mark